JaxPlays-Inc/jaxplays.org/content/reviews/2023-08-14-Fiddler-on-the-Roof-Review.md

 date: 2023-08-14T09:03:13.736Z
 featured_image: /media/photos/2023-Fiddler-on-the-Roof-01.webp
 featured_image_attr: Ray Hollister
-featured_image_caption: The beautiful set of Anatevka sits quietly as it waits for the production to begin.
-The reviewer was overly captivated by the performance and forgot to take more photos once the show began!
+featured_image_caption: The quaint, yet beautiful set of Anatevka sits quietly as it waits for the production to begin.
+Sadly, the reviewer was overly captivated by the performance and forgot to take more photos once the show began!
 featured_image_alt:
 description: "Don't miss the masterful production of *Fiddler on the Roof* at The Alhambra Theatre & Dining, featuring an ensemble of a gifted cast, groundbreaking staging, and delightful dining."
 author: Ray Hollister